seanpjanson/AndyCam/README.md

 # AndyCam
 is a custom camera project resulting from numerous questions on StackOverflow.
-It attempts to address the issues with preview orientation, stretching of images in both the preview and the picture phase, etc.
+It attempts to address the issues with preview orientation, stretching of images in both the preview and the picture creation phase, etc...

 Logic:
 If you need to produce a picture from the Android camera, you have to tackle